 Ezekiel insists that God is holy, is all-powerful and loves those in covenant with Him.
-He rejects any idea that there is an immutable, cosmic rule of materialistic fatalism, which makes the fate of one generation inexorably determined by the actions of the previous generation.
+He rejects any idea that there is an unchangeable, cosmic rule of materialistic fatalism, which makes the fate of one generation determined by the actions of the previous generation in a way that this cannot be broken.

-Typically, the finger points to parents and environment so the questions arise.
+The questions arise.
 Do parents transfer their evil nature, as well as their faults and sinful inclinations to their children and are children punished for the faults and offences of their parents?
 How far can we go in saying that the moral evil of parents extends to their children?
 Let us however make one thing clear so that we do not misinterpret what Ezekiel is saying.
 We must now make clear that this proverb has powerful implications only because it rings true.
 Many people have mourned because of their parents' limitations and struggled against psychic or physical injury from childhood.